5 Common AI Mistakes That Beginners make (and How to Fix Them Fast)

 • Insists that Australia is fictional

-• States that cats can photosynthesize (they can't, despite what your AI assistant believes)
+• States that cats can photosynthesise (they can't, despite what your AI assistant believes)

 The Fix: